SECDEF Austin Attends NATO Ministerial’s in Brussels

-Secretary of Defense Lloyd J. Austin III greets NATO Secretary General Jens Stoltenberg prior to NATO Defense Ministerial meetings at NATO headquarters in Brussels, Belgium, Oct.
+Secretary of Defense Lloyd J. Austin III greets Secretary of State for Defence of the United Kingdom Grant Shapps at the NATO Defense Ministerial meetings at NATO headquarters in Brussels, Belgium, Oct.
 12, 2023.
 (DoD photo by Chad J. McNeeley)

 |Date Taken: